AjayMT/chatter-new/README.md

 # Chattr, The Meteor Chat App

 Chattr is a simple chat app created with Meteor (http://www.meteor.com).
-It uses Meteor's auth system, and allows users to sign in with Facebook, Twitter, Google, and the default accounts system.
+It uses Meteor's auth system, and allows users to sign in with Facebook, Twitter, or Google.
 Chattr is in progress, so it still might be a bit buggy.

 ## Installation And Running